Simple graded rings, non-associative crossed products and Cayley-Dickson doublings

 \section{Simplicity}

 At the end of this section, we show Theorem \ref{maintheorem}.
-We adapt the approach taken by Jespers \cite{jespers1993} to the non-associative situation.
+We adapt the approach taken by Jespers \cite{jespers1993} to the non-associative setting.
 Throughout this section $R$ denotes a non-associative unital ring which is graded by a group $G$.
-Furthermore, $X$ denotes an infinite set.
+Furthermore, $X$ denotes a non-empty set.
 Recall that the elements of $h(R) := \cup_{g \in G} R_g$ are called {\it homogeneous}.
-A specialization $\alpha(r_1,\ldots,r_n)$ of a word $\alpha(x_1,\ldots,x_n)$ is said to be homogeneous if all the $r_i$'s are homogeneous.
+A specialization $\overline{\alpha}(r_1,\ldots,r_n)$ of a word $\alpha(x_1,\ldots,x_n)$ is said to be \emph{homogeneous} if all the $r_i$'s are homogeneous.

 \begin{rem} If $R$ is a $G$-graded ring and $N$ is a normal subgroup of $G$, then $R$ carries a natural $G/N$-gradation (cf. \cite[p.
 3]{nastasescu2004}).
 In particular, any $G$-graded ring has a natural $G/Z(G)$-gradation.
 When no confusion can arise about which gradation to consider it is customary to just speak of e.g. \emph{homogeneous} or \emph{graded simple}.
 In this section, however, for clarity we will sometimes explicitly write e.g. \emph{$G$-graded simple} and \emph{$G/Z(G)$-graded simple}. \end{rem}